-Nuwara Eliya is famous for luring visitors with its laid-back setting and cooler weather.
+Nuwara Eliya is famous for luring visitors with its laid-back setting and cooler weather, which makes it one of the top tourist places in Sri Lanka.
 It is famed as ‘Little England’ for its colonial ambience as it was where British rulers’ holiday mansions were built.

-The best way to get here is by train, and I know that you will fall in love with the ride.
+The best way to get here is by the scenic train from Ella, and I know that you will fall in love with the ride.

 Nuwara Eliya is a region blessed with many magnificent waterfalls, and Devon Waterfall is one of them.
 It is located closer to Thalawakele town, and you can get here by taxi or tuk tuk.

 Although you can get a clear view of Devon Falls from Hatton - Nuwara Eliya's main road - you also have the option to walk about 1 km through the woods to get a closer look.
 The falls reach a height of 97 meters and are part of the Kotmale River.

 Swimming or bathing here is not advisable because it is hazardous.
 However, you can treat yourself to a cup of tea at the Mlesna Tea Centre after enjoying the waterfall.

 Located close to Devon Falls in Thalawakele is a three-tiered cascade waterfall with extensive tea plantations on either side of it.